 The Blue Devils will also be getting incoming freshman Brennan O’Neill, who is ranked as the No. 1 player in the 2020 class by Inside Lacrosse.

 Highlighted by attackman Chris Gray, who tallied 48 points (27G/21A) and helped the Tar Heels to an impressive 7-0 start before the 2020 season was shut down, North Carolina’s offense could be even more deadly in 2021 with guys having more chemistry than they did last season.
-The Tar Heels offense will also return attackmen Nicky Soloman (13G/16A) attackman Alex Trippi (10G/17A).
+The Tar Heels offense will also return attackmen Nicky Solomon (13G/16A) attackman Alex Trippi (10G/17A).

 Additionally, North Carolina will add grad transfer midfielder Connor McCarthy from Princeton.
 The Tar Heels could also potentially return senior midfielders Justin Anderson and Tanner Cook for an extra year.
-But even if they end up not returning those two, McCarthy is a huge addition to a midfield unit that was pretty top heavy last season and could greatly benefit from some more high-quality talent and depth at the position.
+But even if they end up not returning those two, McCarthy is a huge addition to a midfield unit that was pretty top-heavy last season and could greatly benefit from some more high-quality talent and depth at the position.